nikitavoloboev/data/life/death.md

 - [Movies that explore the concept of dying (2021)](https://www.reddit.com/r/MovieSuggestions/comments/n0pl1v/looking_for_movies_that_explore_the_concept_of/)
 - [How do you come to peace with death?
 (2021)](https://twitter.com/araghougassian/status/1396721803712614401)
 - [Ask HN: How to cope with the death of a dear person?
 (2021)](https://news.ycombinator.com/item?id=27323430)
+- [On death and dying](https://jaredlunde.com/posts/philosophy/on-death-and-dying) - Timeline of my relationship with death, its inevitability, and my futile resistance.